-The directors shall call a shareholders' meeting at least once a year (the Annual General Meeting (AGM)), following the procedures set out in the Articles.
+The directors shall call a shareholders' meeting at least once a year (the Annual General Meeting or AGM).
 The AGM will approve the annual audited accounts and, if applicable, the amount of any dividend recommended by the Board of Directors.

-The shareholders or directors can call additional shareholders' meetings as required, following the procedures set out in the Articles.
+The shareholders or directors can call additional shareholders' meetings as required.